mysterioustrousers/MTAnimation/README.md

 MTAnimation
 ===========

-Animate UIView with 25+ timing functions.
+Animate UIView/NSView with 25+ timing functions.
 (Bounce, elastic, exponential, etc.)

-Allows you to animate views in your app in the way you're familiar with (e.g. `[UIKit animateWithDuration:animations:]`) but adds 25+ [easing functions](http://easings.net/) (from jQuery) to make your animations more [visceral](http://mysterioustrousers.com/news/2013/3/25/visceral-apps-and-you).
+Allows you to animate views in your app in the way you're familiar with (e.g. `[UIView animateWithDuration:animations:]`) but adds 25+ [easing functions](http://easings.net/) (from jQuery) to make your animations more [visceral](http://mysterioustrousers.com/news/2013/3/25/visceral-apps-and-you).

 Advantages:
 - Methods very similar to Apple's API.